15 Must-visit wine bars & wine shops in Bologna

 You just cross the street and flavors, colors, and even smells change.
 Inside the small La Fastuchera, you're suddenly feeling in a bar on the edges of a beach in Sicily.

 Cous cous, seafood, oysters (if you're lucky), ricotta-based desserts.
-And intense, perfumed, Mediterranean Sicilian wine.
+And an intense, perfumed, Mediterranean Sicilian wine.

 My tip: ask for a passito di Pantelleria to sip in their cozy garden.